 - Access the Tools screen

-Because one permission covers access to so many areas, it offers limited flexibility.
-Many PublishPress users want to be more flexible and only assign some of the options to uses.
+Because this one permission covers access to so many areas, it offers limited flexibility.
+Many PublishPress users want to be more flexible and only assign some of the options to users.
 Here are some example requests from PublishPress users:

-“I need to set up users to they only have access to edit their page.
+“I need to set up users so they only have access to edit their page.
 They should not be able to add or edit any new pages.”

 “My client runs a law firm and employs 50 attorneys.
 They would like each attorney to be able to login to the WordPress backend and be presented only with the option to update their single post.
 They should not be allowed to create posts.”

 These problems can't be solved with edit_posts because that permission allows you to both create and edit posts.
 The best way to solve all these problems is with the create_posts permission.

 How to use the create_posts permission

 I recommend that you install the PublishPress Capabilities plugin.
-These plugins will work together to give you the permissions you need.
+After you install the plugin, follow these steps:

 - Go to Capabilities in your WordPress admin area.

 - Look for the “Unique Capabilities for Post Types” box in the right sidebar.

 - Click the “Update” button.